Deployments

 During the transition, both containers are running.
 Requests in flight to the old container complete normally.
 New requests go to the new container.
 There is no downtime visible to users.

-If the new container fails its health check, the old container continues serving traffic and the deployment is marked as failed.
+If the new container fails its health check or produces errors for 60 seconds continuously, the old container continues serving traffic and the deployment is marked as failed.

 Deployment types